bartekpol/polka-translations-template/README.md

-Website designed and created for Translation Office.
+Website designed and created for translation office.
 Based on Gatsby and Strapi Headless CMS.

 Live: https://www.polkatranslations.dk